unoplatform/uno.extensions/doc/Overview/Authentication/WebOverview.md

 Before the `WebAuthenticationProvider` is automatically built, there are platform specific checks invoked internally which occasionally alter behavior during the authentication process:

-**Windows**: The `AddWeb()` extension method will initialize a `WebAuthenticator` from WinUIEx for a better-integrated sign in flow.
+**Windows**: The `AddWeb()` extension method will initialize a `WebAuthenticator` to launch an out-of-process browser.
 This is done preemtively to support its usage within `WebAuthenticationProvider` during login and logout instead of the `WebAuthenticationBroker` used for other platforms.

-**iOS**: `WebAuthenticationBroker` will only respond to the `PrefersEphemeralWebBrowserSession` setting value in iOS 13+.
-Further, the other platforms will ignore this setting.
+**Other platforms**: For a description of various subtle differences when displaying a web login prompt on multiple platforms, see [Web Authentication Broker](https://platform.uno/docs/articles/features/web-authentication-broker.html).
+The broker will only respond to the `PrefersEphemeralWebBrowserSession` setting value in iOS (versions 13.0+), while the other platforms will ignore it.